-pathogens (3.6), but at day 14 and 21 there is a significant differences between control and treated groups ,although there is no differences between the two treated groups while control still at high Salmonella numbers at day 14 and 21 of age this results may refer to the additional effect of lactose in feed or drinking water ,because lactose not hydrolyzed or absorbed intact by the intestinal tract of chickens, because of that (lack of digestion and absorption), lactose pass in to the lower portions of intestine and cecum, the hydrolization of lactose dose occur is primarily the results utilization(fermentation) of cecal flora (25), in this study we noticed frequently foamy appearance of cecal contents and ceca is more distension(i.e reduce cecal density due to gas production) in lactose treated groups comparing to suggested that fermentation of lactose has occurred ,these data are analogue to other reports (1,3,13).
-Microbial fermentation of indigestible carbohydrate results production of VFA including acetate, propionate and butyrate as well as lactate and lowers PH, these unfavorable conditions have been reported to inhibit Salmonella colonization in chickens at 2 weeks of age or older (26, 27).
-Decrease of Salmonella colonization in the chicks provided lactose was associated significant reduction in the luminal PH and increase acetate, propionate ,butyrate and lactate and increased In un dissociated VFA concentrations (2, 10,13), anther factor that lactose may induce structural and morphometric changes in the digestive tract, suggesting the possibility of lactose against colonization comparing to induced alteration of host susceptibility to dietary lactose group but apparently the induced alteration of host susceptibility to Salmonella colonization and invasion (11).
-As results obtained by Hume et al (1992)(28), he indicated that the cecal anaerobes are more likely to convert lactose to VFA and lactic acid anaerobes in the intestine, although VFA as well as lactic acid are produced throughout the digestive tract.To determined the efficacy of tow lactose on Salmonella colonization treatments resistance ,the protection factor calculated for each treatment group by dividing mean $\log^{10}$ Salmonella of control group at mean $\log^{10}$ Salmonella of treatment group shown as protection table(2), comparison of the factor $(p \ f)$ of tow treatment groups suggests that at termination of the study on day 21 ,lactose via drinking water was provided a higher level of protection dietary lactose group, but apparently there is no significance differences between tow treatments.
-Table (3) showed the results of fecal shedding at 7, 14, 21 days of age the results showed although numerically differe.but there significant are ,but differences between groups, total positive samples of fecal shedding and total percent significantly differ are between treated groups and control there for it seems to be that the lactose had positive effect on fecal shedding, there for these result showed that decreasing fecal shedding as a hole may had effect to reduce the environmental contamination and poultry houses by Salmonella spp., in these study we noticed no significance difference in the body weight as showed in table(4). (i.e. no divers effect on body weight) of chicks received lactose comparing to control.
+pathogens (3.6), but at day 14 and 21 there is a significant differences between control and treated groups although there is no differences between the two treated groups while control still at high Salmonella, numbers at day 14 and 21 of age this results may refer to the additional effect of lactose in feed or drinking water ,because lactose not hydrolyzed or absorbed intact by the intestinal tract of chickens, because of that (lack of digestion and absorption), lactose pass in to the lower portions of intestine and cecum, the hydrolization of lactose dose occur is primarily the results of cecal flora utilization(fermentation) (25), in this study we noticed frequently foamy appearance of cecal contents and ceca is more distension(i.e reduce cecal density due to gas production) in lactose treated groups comparing to control suggested that fermentation of lactose has occurred ,these data are analogue to other reports (1,3,13).
+Microbial fermentation of indigestible carbohydrate results in production of VFA including acetate. propionate and butyrate as well as lactate PH, and lowers these unfavorable conditions have been reported to inhibit Salmonella colonization in chickens at 2 weeks of age or older (26, 27).
+Decrease of Salmonella colonization in the chicks provided lactose was associated with significant reduction in the luminal PH and increase acetate, propionate ,butyrate and lactate and increased In un dissociated VFA concentrations (2, 10,13), anther factor that lactose may induce structural and morphometric changes in the digestive tract, suggesting the possibility of lactose induced alteration of host susceptibility to Salmonella colonization and invasion (11).As results obtained by Hume etal (1992)(28), he indicated that the cecal anaerobes are more likely to convert lactose to VFA and lactic acid than anaerobes in the intestine, although VFA as well as lactic acid are produced digestive throughout the tract.To determined the efficacy of tow lactose treatments on Salmonella colonization resistance ,the protection factor was calculated for each treatment group by dividing mean $\log^{10} Salmonella$ of control group at mean $\log^{10} Salmonella$ of treatment group as shown in table(2), comparison of the protection factor $(p \ f)$ of tow treatment groups suggests that at termination of the study on day 21 ,lactose via drinking water was a higher level of protection provided against colonization comparing to the dietary lactose group, but apparently there is no significance differences between tow treatments.Table(3) showed the results of fecal shedding at 7, 14, 21 days of age the numerically results showed although are significant differe.but there no differences between groups, ,but total positive samples of fecal shedding and total percent are significantly differ between treated groups and control there for it seems to be that the lactose had positive effect on fecal shedding, there for these result showed that decreasing fecal shedding as a hole may had effect to reduce the environmental contamination and poultry houses by Salmonella spp., in these study we noticed no significance difference in the body weight as showed in table(4). (i.e. no divers effect on body weight) of chicks received lactose comparing to control.